Site icon Onomichi

 Practical Tip: Before diving into the historical sites, take a moment to observe the modern city.
 Notice the balance between solemn memorials and everyday life – the school children laughing, the business people rushing.
 This juxtaposition offers a fuller understanding of Hiroshima’s present-day identity.

-Essential Landmarks: Must-See Attractions in Hiroshima City
+What Are the Must-See Attractions in Hiroshima City?

 Hiroshima Peace Memorial Park & Museum